The Asatir: Traditions parallel with Jewish tradition

 While the author of The Asatir and Jewish traditions are in general agreement, there are differences in minor details.
 For example, according to Seder Olam Rabba, there were 340 years from the Great Deluge in the time of Noah (dated at 1656 anno mundi) to the Division of the earth (dated at 1996 anno mundi) when his sons were sent into their respective countries at the confounding of the languages, only ten years before the death of Noah, when he was aged 940.
 The Samaritan tradition, as conveyed by The Asatir, avers differently, that Noah divided the earth among his three sons and their descendants some twenty years before his death, when he was aged 930.

 Translations of work

 Today, there exists an English translation of the work, made by Moses Gaster.
-A partial Hebrew translation was later published by Z. Ben-Ḥayyim, in 'The Book of Asatir', Tarbiẕ 14 (1943), 104–252, 174–190; Tarbiẕ 15 (1944), 71–87.
+A partial Hebrew translation was later published by Zeev Ben-Ḥayyim in 'The Book of Asatir', Tarbiz 14 (1943), 104–125, 174–190; Tarbiẕ 15 (1944), 71–87.
 An Arabic translation was also made of the text, as also a Samaritan modern Hebrew translation, called Pitron.
 An English translation of the Samaritan modern Hebrew translation, Pitron, was made by Gaster.